 Grow Cook Share

-Grow Cook Share aims to improve the quantity, quality and variety of fresh produce available to accessing food relief and to help them develop the confidence and skills to prepare healthy meals at home.
+Grow Cook Share aims to improve the quantity, quality and variety of fresh produce available to people accessing food relief and to help them develop the confidence and skills to prepare healthy meals at home.

 The project has three main initiatives: